"They're punishing a 6-year-old for something that hasn't happened," the mother says

 Reaction to Coy’s story

-CNN's online audience has responded to this story with a range of questions and comments, with many insisting the child is too young to comprehend gender differences.
+CNN’s online audience has responded to this story with a range of questions and comments, with many saying the child is too young to comprehend gender differences.
 Mostly, posters said they felt sorrow for Coy as a child who is struggling.